gravndal/cmp-nixpkgs/README.md

 This is configurable through `g:cmp_nixpkgs_overlay`.[^overlay]

 NixOS module completion is only enabled for files under `resolve('/etc/nixos/')`.
-The suggestions are attribute paths found under `config`[^1], as a consequence, these suggestions will match your currently running system so long as `self` is properly pinned.
+The suggestions are attribute paths found under `config`[^1], as a consequence, these suggestions will match your currently running system so long as `self` is properly pinned.[^howisthisdifferentfromnixpkgsconfig]

 If `manix` is in `PATH`, then it will be used to resolve documentation for `lib` and NixOS modules.